tapis-project/workflows-tutorial/block1/06-creating-a-pipeline-and-task-with-tapisui.md

 # Creating a Pipeline

 For this section, we will be using TapisUI to create our workflow resources.\
-This UI can be found at the following URL: [https://training.tapis.io/tapis-ui/#/](https://training.tapis.io/tapis-ui/#/)
+TapisUI can be found at the following URL: [https://training.tapis.io/tapis-ui/#/](https://training.tapis.io/tapis-ui/#/)

 ---